Skip to content

 All 50 states have enacted data breach notification laws with varying requirements for timeline, notification methods, and penalty structures.
 Tax professionals must comply with notification laws in every state where affected clients reside, not just where the firm physically operates.

-California's AB 1950 mandates notification within 60 days of breach discovery, with penalties up to $7,500 per affected individual for willful violations.
-Florida requires 30-day notification with penalties reaching $500,000 per incident.
-New York's SHIELD Act imposes specific technical safeguards including encryption and multi-factor authentication as prerequisites for avoiding enhanced penalties.
+Notable state requirements for 2026 include California AB 1950 requiring notification within 60 days of breach discovery with penalties up to $7,500 per affected individual for willful violations, Florida's 30-day notification requirement with penalties reaching $500,000 per incident, the New York SHIELD Act mandating specific technical safeguards including encryption and multi-factor authentication, Texas requiring notification without unreasonable delay with Attorney General notification for breaches affecting 250+ residents, and Massachusetts 201 CMR 17.00 requiring comprehensive written information security programs for all businesses handling Massachusetts resident data.

 Technical Implementation: Building Your Compliance Foundation

-Achieving cybersecurity compliance tax pros 2025 requires implementing specific technical controls that address the most common attack vectors targeting tax professionals.
+Achieving cybersecurity compliance for tax professionals in 2026 requires implementing specific technical controls that address the most common attack vectors targeting tax practices.
 These controls work together to create defense-in-depth protection that prevents, detects, and responds to security incidents throughout their lifecycle.

 Endpoint Detection and Response (EDR) Beyond Traditional Antivirus